MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

     ![Azure Information Protection policy global settings](./media/defaultsettings-aip.png)

-3. Because you are only viewing the settings, you can close any blades in the portal that you have opened.
+3. You can now close any blades in the portal that you have opened.

 ## Next steps